pskinnerthyme/dagster/docs/docs-beta/docs/tutorial/02-your-first-asset.md

 ## What you'll learn

 - Creating our initial definitions object
-- Adding a duckdb resource
+- Adding a DuckDB resource
 - Building some basic software defined assets

 ## Building definitions object

 The [definitions](/api/definitions) object in Dagster serves as the central configuration point for defining and organizing various components within a Dagster Project.
 It acts as a container that holds all the necessary configurations for a code location, ensuring that everything is organized and easily accessible.

-1. Creating Definitions object and duckdb resource
+1. Creating Definitions object and DuckDB resource

 Open the definitions.py file and add the following import statements and definitions object.